Rick Snyder: HealthMedia, Inc.

-In 1998, Snyder angel funded and co-founded, with University of Michigan (U-M) School of Public Health professor Victor Strecher, Ph.D., HealthMedia Incorporated (HMI), a developer of digital health coaching applications that implemented tailored questionnaires to gather personal information with the goal of creating customized health promotion plans for individuals.
-The U-M's Office of Technology Transfer played an integral role in helping HMI get started with Vic Strecher as the founding CEO and the U-M's publicly funded Health Media Research Laboratory (founded and directed by Strecher and now called the Center for Health Communications Research) providing the new company with exclusive research and development findings into health-related computerized tailored messaging and the exclusive licence to sell that content (UM spawns spinoffs, patents).
-Despite these university-based start-up and R&D advantages, HMI got off to a poor performance start and in 2001 Snyder replaced the founding CEO (Strecher remained on the HMI board) and personally rescued the company from insolvency with more of his own money.
-After multiple rounds of more additional financing through venture capital (Arboretum Ventures, Ardesta, Avalon Capital Group, AvTech Ventures, Chrysalis Ventures, Princeton Fund) and yet never achieving profitability, HMI was sold in 2008 for a reported $200 million to Johnson & Johnson.
-The sale of HMI transferred the ownership of all the personal health information accrued from their millions of users to Johnson & Johnson and played a key role in the negotiated price.
-At the time of the reported $200 million deal, U-M President Mary Sue Coleman was on Johnson & Johnson's board of directors and the U-M secured millions of dollars with its equity stake in the company.
-When campaigning for Michigan governor in 2010, Snyder was quoted as saying, "That company (HMI) is one of the best success stories in the state."
-(Office of Technology Transfer – University of Michigan) (The Ann Arbor Chronicle | Live at PJ's: It's HealthMedia!).
+In 1998, Snyder funded and co-founded HealthMedia Incorporated (HMI).
+HMI was developer of digital health coaching applications that implemented tailored questionnaires to gather personal information with the goal of creating customized health promotion plans for individuals.
+The University of Michigan Office of Technology Transfer provided the new company with exclusive research and development findings into health-related computerized tailored messaging and the exclusive licence to sell that content.
+Despite these benefits, HMI underperformed.
+In 2001, Snyder replaced the founding CEO and personally rescued the company from insolvency with more of his own money.
+After multiple rounds of more additional financing through venture capital, HMI was sold in 2008 for a reported $200 million to Johnson & Johnson.
+The sale of HMI transferred included personal health information from millions of users, which played a key role in the negotiated price.
+At the time of the reported $200 million deal, U-M President Mary Sue Coleman was on Johnson & Johnson's board of directors.
+When campaigning for Michigan governor in 2010, Snyder was quoted as saying, "[HMI] is one of the best success stories in the state."
 Following Snyder's election as Michigan governor, Johnson & Johnson then folded HMI into a subsidiary (Johnson & Johnson Health and Wellness Solutions) and is no longer operating in the state of Michigan.

 SensCy, Inc.

-In July 2022, Snyder co-founded SensCy along with former State of Michigan CIO David Behen Ann Arbor entrepreneur Bhushan Kulkarni, and Dave Kelly who led cyber command for the Michigan State Police.
+In July 2022, Snyder co-founded SensCy along with former State of Michigan CIO David Behen, Ann Arbor entrepreneur Bhushan Kulkarni, and Dave Kelly who led cyber command for the Michigan State Police.
 SensCy is a cybersecurity start-up focused on helping small and medium-sized organizations improve their cyberhealth.
 Snyder's firm invented the SensCy Score, a numeric representation of an organization's cyberhealth.
-The SensCy Score is similar to the FICO score used for credit worthiness as it provides visibility into how a company is performing on key cybersecurity metrics.
-SensCy stands for Sensible Cyber and aims to be the trusted guide for small and medium-sized organizations.
+It is based in Ann Arbor.